score-spec/docs/content/en/docs/Reference/score-cli/score-humanitec draft.md

 ### `--deploy`

-Trigger a new draft deployment at the end
+Trigger a new draft deployment at the end.

 ### `--env`